-Atholl Highlanders Regimental Silver Glengarry Badge
+Atholl Highlanders Regimental Silver Glengarry Badge.
+Approx 4 weeks from order

 The Atholl Highlanders is a Scottish ceremonial infantry regiment.
 The regiment is not part of the British Army but is in the private employ of the Duke of Atholl, and based in Blair Atholl